 2. Purina Pro Plan Sport 30/20 Chicken & Rice

-- High protein and fat content
+- High protein and fat for energy

 - Supports muscle recovery